Kurt Waldheim: United Nations Secretary-General

 After losing the presidential election, Waldheim ran for Secretary-General of the United Nations in the 1971 selection.
 Waldheim was supported by 11 votes, including the Soviet Union, and led the first two rounds of voting.
 The United States and United Kingdom initially supported him in the second round of voting.
 However, he was vetoed by China in the second round.
 Waldheim won an accidental victory in the third round of voting when those three permanent members failed to coordinate their vetoes and all abstained.
 According to Finnish diplomat Risto Hyvärinen, Waldheim's former Nazi connections were already known to the Finnish officials who supported Max Jakobson for Secretary-General in the election.
-However, this knowledge was not used against Waldheim, because the Finns believed he would not be chosen anyway due to the United States having promised to veto him.
+However, this knowledge was not used against Waldheim, because the Finns believed he would not be chosen anyway due to China having promised to veto him.

 As secretary-general from 1972 onward, Waldheim opened and addressed a number of major international conferences convened under United Nations auspices.
 These included the third session of the U.N.
 Conference on Trade and Development (Santiago, April 1972), the U.N.
 Conference on the Human Environment (Stockholm, June 1972), the third UN Conference on the Law of the Sea (Caracas, June 1974), the Third World Population Conference (Bucharest, August 1974) and the World Food Conference (Rome, November 1974), and the World Conference on Women, 1975 (Mexico City, June 1975).
 During the later, UN Resolution 3379, which considered Zionism as a form of racism and equated it with South African Apartheid, was approved by impulse of Arab countries, the Soviet bloc, and Non-Aligned Movement countries.
 His diplomatic efforts particularly in the Middle East were overshadowed by the diplomacy of then U.S. Secretary of State, Henry Kissinger.

 On 11 September 1972, Ugandan dictator Idi Amin sent a telegram to Waldheim, copies of which went to Yasser Arafat and Golda Meir.
 In the telegram, Amin "applauded the massacre of the Israeli Olympic athletes in Munich and said Germany was the most appropriate locale for this because it was where Hitler burned more than six million Jews".
 Amin also called "to expel Israel from the United Nations and to send all the Israelis to Britain, which bore the guilt for creating the Jewish state".
 Amidst international protest, "the UN spokesman said [in his daily press conference] it was not the secretary-general's practice to comment on telegrams sent him by heads of government.
 He added that the secretary-general condemned any form of racial discrimination and genocide."